OpenJML/openjml.github.io/tutorial/Nullness.md

 /*@ non_null */ String ss = ...
 ```
 is that the modifier appplies to the type `String`, not to `ss` directly.
 That is `ss` has type `@NonNull String`.
-In fact, as a type annotation, `non_null` can be applied to any use of the type: along with the declaratios mentioned above, that includes type names in caast expressions, in instanceof expressions, in type parameters, even as a modifier of a type variable --- in short, anywhere a type name is allowed, it may be modified with a type annotation.
+In fact, as a type annotation, `non_null` can be applied to any use of the type: along with the declarations mentioned above, that includes type names in cast expressions, in instanceof expressions, in type parameters, even as a modifier of a type variable --- in short, anywhere a type name is allowed, it may be modified with a type annotation.
-However, type annotations on types in the extends and implements clauses of a class declaration are meaningless and ignored.
+However, type annotations on types in the extends and implements clauses of a class declaration are meaningless and ignored (except on generic type arguments).

 TODO - more examples here